 There may occasionally be situations where a washing machine would benefit from being raised off the floor.
-One such example would be if it was installed in a basement and was struggling to pump the water up to ground level.
-Washing machine pumps are not powerful enough to pump the water very high.
-However, I have seen cases where raising the washing machine a foot or so would have made the difference.
+One such example would be if it was installed in a basement and was struggling to pump the water up to ground level (see link at end of article).